 Four years after The Pulitzer Prize for Fiction was created, Edith Wharton became the first female writer to win.
 The book for which she was awarded the Prize is the one out of the three listed above that I haven’t read: The Age of Innocence.
 As you can see, the edition I have is the one published after the 1993 movie (starring Winona Ryder and Daniel Day-Lewis) premiered.
-I picked up this copy at a library book sale, because I typically won’t buy a book with a cover designed for its movie.
+I typically won’t buy a book with a cover designed for its movie, but I found this copy at a library book sale so my disdain for the cover was worth the low [donation] price.
 After bringing it home (early last year, I believe), I put it on my shelf to join the other books I have yet to read.
-This is the year!
+This will be the year!

 With that said, I have read both The House of Mirth and Ethan Frome.
 I remember various parts of each book, which for me means I definitely enjoyed them.
 I read the former in college (5 years ago?) and Ethan Frome in high school (7 years ago?),* so to remember multiple scenes vividly after only reading each once is great for me.
 I love 19th century novels about high society, and before you jump all over me about the year in which The House of Mirth was published, I’m selfishly (immaturely and inaccurately) calling it a 19th century novel.
 I’m excited to look at all the places I tagged with ripped up sticky notes, and hope I enjoy it as much the second time around.

 The events in Ethan Frome have stuck with me because of their haunting, gripping nature, as I’m sure that’s the reason they stick with anyone who reads it.
-The New England setting also resonated with me, and I remember reading with my historical fiction lenses, despite it not being historical fiction.
+The New England setting also resonates with me (New Englander, here), and I remember reading with my historical fiction lenses, despite it not being historical fiction.
 I’m looking forward to reading it again, this time with my adult perspective.